ping/odmpy/README.md

                           %(Edition)s: Edition
   --overwritetags       Always overwrite ID3 tags.
                         By default odmpy tries to non-destructively tag audiofiles.
                         This option forces odmpy to overwrite tags where possible.
+For audiobooks.
   --tagsdelimiter DELIMITER
                         For ID3 tags with multiple values, this defines the delimiter.
                         For example, with the default delimiter ";", authors are written to the artist tag as "Author A;Author B;Author C".
+For audiobooks.
-  --opf                 Generate an OPF file for the book.
+  --opf                 Generate an OPF file for the audiobook.
   -r OBSOLETE_RETRIES, --retry OBSOLETE_RETRIES
                         Obsolete.
 Do not use.
   -j, --writejson       Generate a meta json file (for debugging).